mora-lab/DynBioNet/README.md

 # DynBioNet
 'DynBioNet' is a shiny app to visualize and explore dynamic (temporal) biological networks.<br>

-> For more details on the importance of dynamic biological networks and some applications of 'DynBioNet', see: Huang, X. and Mora, A. (2021), DynBioNet –Understanding disease through visualization and analysis of dynamic biological networks, Under review.<br>
+> For more details on the importance of dynamic biological networks and some applications of 'DynBioNet', see: Huang, X. and Mora, A. (2021), DynBioNet –Understanding development and disease through visualization and analysis of dynamic biological networks (Under review).<br>

 ## 1. Installing DynBioNet:
 There are three different ways to run DynBioNet: